primitivefinance/mythic/journal/src/ui/nov-30.md

 8. User clicks "simulate".
 9. Stages parent collapses all the stage's states and runs the simulation using all the information.
 10. User sees the simulation results!

+# finished
+Finished at 11:00pm on the dot Nov 30.

+There are some quirks.
+Like you need to click the submit button in the flow (cant just go in tabs) or else it breaks right now.
+Also once you arm a sim, if you arm it and there's no review form submission, breaks the simulation button from running.

+Also has some quirks on negative inputs and parsing it.
+Also some not so clear behavior with the portfolio data type arithmetic.
+All things we can clean up.